 /reset command-line switch.

-Reset OneDrive in Windows 10
+Reset OneDrive in Windows 10 or 11

 If OneDrive synchronization gets stuck, performing a OneDrive reset may help.
 Resetting OneDrive re-syncs all your OneDrive files, which could take considerable time and bandwidth depending on how many files you’re syncing.